 As I stared at my room, I noticed that it had an odd, wave-like movement to it.

 Wow, the room's melting...I wonder if I'm also melting?

-As my surroundings blurred out, I felt like my brain had floated outside of my skull, as if there were ants in my blood biting my skin from the inside.
-It felt like my lungs had completely shrivelled up and became dried like a dried plum fruit.
-It felt like my eyes were simply two, small water balloons.
+As my surroundings blurred, perhaps my brain had floated outside of my skull, as if there were ants in my blood biting my skin from the inside.
+Perhaps my lungs had completely shrivelled up and became dried like a dried plum fruit.
+Perhaps my eyes were simply two, small water balloons.